-PRIMARY DRINKING WATER STANDARDS - Health Related Standards PARAMETER/CONSTITUENTS STATE PHG VALLEJO SERVICE AREA LAKES SERVICE AREA MAJOR SOURCES IN (units of measurement) MCL (MCLG) RANGE AVG RANGE AVG DRINKING WATER INORGANICS FLUORIDE (ppm) 2 1 0.1 - 1.1 1 0.1 - 0.3 0.1 Water additive or natural minerals MICROBIAL TOTAL COLIFORM (% positive samples) 5% or 1 sample (0) ND ND ND - 1 ND Naturally present in the environment For the City of Vallejo Water System, no more th For the Lakes System, no more than one sample r total col iform.
-CLARITY TURBIDITY (NTU) TT = 95% of samples ≤ 0.3 Maximum ≤ 1 TT = % reduction ≥ 80% 100% of samples ≤ 0.3 Maximum = 0.11 99% - 100% 100% 100% of samples ≤ 0.3 Maximum = 0.20 99% - 100% 99% Soil runoff Turbidity is a measurement of the cloudiness of the water.
+PRIMARY DRINKING WATER STANDARDS - Health Related Standards PARAMETER/CONSTITUENTS STATE PHG VALLEJO SERVICE AREA LAKES SERVICE AREA MAJOR SOURCES IN (units of measurement) MCL (MCLG) RANGE AVG RANGE AVG DRINKING WATER INORGANICS FLUORIDE (ppm) 2 1 0.7 - 1.1 1 0.1 - 0.2 0.1 Water additive or natural minerals MICROBIAL TOTAL COLIFORM (% positive samples) 5% or 1 sample (0) ND - 1.5 ND ND - 1 ND Naturally present in the environment For the City of Vallejo Water System, no more th For the Lakes System, no more than one sample CLARITY TURBIDITY (NTU) TT = 95% of samples ≤ 0.3 Maximum ≤ 1 TT = % reduction ≥ 80% 100% of samples ≤ 0.3 Maximum = 0.09 99% - 100% 100% 100% of samples ≤ 0.3 Maximum = 0.12 98% - 100% 99% Soil runoff Turbidity is a measurement of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
 MCL compliance is based on all samples taken each month.
 All samples were in compliance.
-RADIOLOGICAL RADIUM 228 (pCi/L) 5 0.019 1.58 - 1.58 1.58 ND ND Erosion of natural deposits Last sampled in 2007.
-The state requires us to n DISINFECTANT MRDL EPA MRDLG CHLORINE, Free Residual as Cl2 (ppm) 4.0 4 ND - 2.0 0.9 ND - 1.6 0.6 Disinfectant for water supply DISINFECTION BY-PRODUCTS TRIHALOMETHANES, TOTAL (ppb) 80 N/A 18 - 83 48 19 - 100 57 Drinking water disinfection HALOACETIC ACIDS (ppb) 60 N/A 4.5 - 28 8.8 3.2 - 19 13 Drinking water disinfection DISINFECTION BY-PRODUCTS PRECURSOR TOTAL ORGANIC CARBON (%Removal Ratio) TT = Running Annual Average (RAA) ≥ 1 All RAA ≥ 1 minimum = 1.7 All RAA ≥ 1 minimum = 0.7 Decay of natural organic matter
+RADIOLOGICAL RADIUM 228 (pCi/L) 5 0.019 1.58 - 1.58 1.58 ND ND Erosion of natural deposits City of Vallejo System sampled in 2013 and Lakes System sampled in 2007.
+The State requires us to monitor for certain substances less than once a year because their concentration does not change frequently.
+DISINFECTANT MRDL EPA MRDLG CHLORINE, Free Residual as Cl2 (ppm) 4.0 4 ND - 1.6 0.9 ND - 1.4 0.5 Disinfectant for water supply DISINFECTION BY-PRODUCTS - TRIHALOMETHANES, TOTAL (ppb) 80 N/A 22 - 97 77 32 - 72 56 Drinking water disinfection HALOACETIC ACIDS (ρρb) 60 N/A 6 - 16 13.0 5.1 - 15 11 Drinking water disinfection DISINFECTION BY-PRODUCTS PRECURSOR TOTAL ORGANIC CARBON (%Removal Ratio) TT = Running Annual Average (RAA) ≥ 1 All RAA ≥ 1 minimum = 1.2 All RAA ≥ 1 minimum = 1.1 Decay of natural organic matter

 Beginning in 2006, federal regulations required us to monitor our raw, untreated water sources (the Putah South Canal and the North Bay Aqueduct) for levels of Cryptosporidium contamination for two years.
 Cryptosporidium is a microbial parasite commonly found in surface water throughout the U.S. After analyzing twentyfour monthly samples from each source, we did not find Cryptosporidium in the North Bay Aqueduct water and the Putah South Canal had low levels in only two samples.
 Results from this monitoring program demonstrated that currently, our water treatment processes are sufficient to treat the levels of Cryptosporidium possibly encountered in our raw water supplies.
 The filtration process removes Cryptosporidium, although commonly used methods cannot guarantee 100% removal.
-Please refer to the article "Special Health Concerns" for more information regarding Cryptosporidium.
+Please refer to the article "Special Health Concerns" for more information regarding